pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/SPI.md

 - ``phase`` can be 0 or 1 to sample data on the first or second clock edge respectively.
 - ``bits`` is the width of each transfer, accepted values are 8, 16 and 32.
 - ``firstbit`` can be <constant>SPI.MSB</constant> or <constant>SPI.LSB</constant>.
 - ``pins`` is an optional tuple with the pins to assign to the SPI bus.
-If the pins argument is not given the default pins will be selected (P10 as CLK, P11 as MOSI and P12 as MISO).
+If the pins argument is not given the default pins will be selected (`P10` as CLK,`P11` as MOSI and `P14` as MISO).
 If pins is passed as None then no pin assignment will be made.

 <function>spi.deinit()</function>